zhangxd6/zhangxd6.github.io/_drafts/handle-unauthorize-infinite-loop-with-roles.md

 ---
-layout: default
+layout: post
-title: handle role based unathorized infinite loop
+title: handle role based unauthorized infinite loop
+tags:
+  - webapi
+  - authorization
+  - security
+  - identityserver3
 ---
 Asp.net provide **Authorize** to decorate the controllers or actions with authorization control.
-However when we scope the access to the centain roles, it creates a infinite call loop to the identity server implemented with identityserver3
+However when we scope the access to the certain roles, it creates a infinite call loop to the identity server implemented with identityserver3

 <!--more-->
 It turns out, Authorize attribute generate 401 unauthorized response which redirects to Identityserver for authorization.
 Since the